patheros/PathSetManuals/modules/QuantumCompass.md

 **Set Scale** - Quickly set the active notes to a common scale.
 Each time you do this you will get a random sequence.

 **Shift Notes** - Shift all notes in the sequence up or down.
 Note the keyboard wraps so for example a C note shifted down turns into a B note one ocative higher.

+**Accidental Mode** - Controls how the Accidental section of the panel functions.
+See the 'Accidentals & Octaves' section above for details.

 ### Bypass
 When Quantum Compass is bypassed all outputs stay at 0V.